kitnato/neverquest/README.md

 Dodging an incoming attack negates all damage, but doesn't cost any stamina the way [blocking](#block) does.

 The overall chance to dodge an attack is determined by the [dodge chance](#dodge-chance) statistic.

-#### Execution

-A successful execution by the character immediately kills the monster when the attack lands.

 #### Exhaustion